 No reservations required.
 We accept cash or card.
-Please leave your pets at home.
+Please leave your pets at home, no dogs allowed.

 Read below for more details!

 Do you require reservations?

 No, we do not take reservations.
 Berry picking is available on a first-come-first-serve basis, as we have berries available.

 Do I need to bring a bucket to pick in?

 Nope, we've got you covered with reusable Cherry Place Farm buckets you get to take with you.

 Why do your hours and days open change week-to-week?

 It is extremely difficult to anticipate how quickly the berries will ripen.
 Weather plays a huge part in this, as does how busy we are day-to-day.
 We would rather have wacky hours and plenty of berries, than a set schedule and slim pickings in order to ensure there are enough berries to provide you a pleasant picking experience.
 The best way to monitor our hours is Facebook or Instagram... we always always recommend you check social media before you head our way!